PradyothVelagapudi/The-Struggle-For-Ardakia/ReadMe.txt

 BLOOD-STAINED FLAGS: THE STRUGGLE FOR ARDAKIA
 Capstone Project by Pradyoth Velagapudi, 2021-2022

+This interactive wargame simulation was created as part of a year-long research project into military theory on irregular and insurgent warfare.
-READ MY REPORT HERE: https://drive.google.com/file/d/19thy6ymVWw9rImtuoBx8zl0hFIBqEUeh/view?usp=sharing
+READ MY PAPER HERE: https://drive.google.com/file/d/1AkQUF2fywNdL5s4WRJEzXakpn-Vs_V01/view
 -------------------------------------------------------------------------

 The following is a declassified mission document from the Huber Administration